"The Beagle Boys' Very Merry Christmas"

 Back at the prison--this is fun!
 Ya got Pete and the Blot and...those are Beagle Brats, are they?
 I feel like there might be some sort of issue with sticking children in the general population?
 Maybe?
 Ah well.

-...and no, I checked, and those are NOT Beagle Brats; these are the assistants of a Brazilian villain named Sr. X--the guy sitting to their right.
+...and no, I checked, and those are NOT Beagle Brats; they're the assistants of a Brazilian villain named Sr. X--the guy sitting to their right.
 Neither they nor he have ever appeared in an English-language context other than here.
 So that's a thing.
 I don't KNOW if we're missing out on anything by not getting more stories featuring them, but I'd love to find out!

 And uh...this?
 Is this festive?
 Festively weird, I'll say.
 Or weirdly festive!
 Anyway, it is what it is!
 Merry Christmas!